Skip to main content

 Their warrior-mage is the worst leader – she commands so badly that everyone does a perfect job!
 Their philosopher-teleporter is the most terrible wise man – he thinks so wrongly that he is always right!

 Their AI systems are the worst—they are too innovative, logical, and helpful!
-I hate how good they are at being advanced!
+I hate how advanced they are!

 But together?
 Together, they are the worst hero team I've ever loved to hate!
 They are perfectly terrible in their complete goodness!